Eleanor Leacock

-Eleanor Burke Leacock (July 2, 1922 – April 2, 1987) was an anthropologist and social theorist who made major contributions to the study of egalitarian societies, the evolution of the status of women in society, Marxism, and the feminist movement.
+Eleanor Burke Leacock (July 2, 1922 – April 2, 1987) was an American anthropologist and social theorist who made major contributions to the study of egalitarian societies, the evolution of the status of women in society, Marxism, and the feminist movement.

 Early life and education

 Leacock was born on July 2, 1922, in Weehawken, New Jersey, the second of three daughters.
 Her mother, Lily Mary Battherham, was a mathematician who taught secondary school and her father was the literary critic and philosopher Kenneth Burke.
 Leacock was raised between the family's apartment in Greenwich Village, New York and their northern New Jersey 150-acre farm, living half of the year in each place.
-Living in a social circle that included artists, political radicals and intellectuals prompted into Leacock an ideal "to be scornful of materialist consumerism; to value—even revere—nature; to hate deeply the injustices of exploitation and racial discrimination…and to be committed to the importance of doing what one could to bring about a socialist transformation of society".
+Living in a social circle that included artists, political radicals and intellectuals prompted into Leacock an ideal "to be scornful of materialist consumerism; to value—even revere—nature; to hate deeply the injustices of exploitation and racial discrimination...and to be committed to the importance of doing what one could to bring about a socialist transformation of society".

 Leacock attended New York public schools during her childhood until her teenage years, when she got a scholarship to the prestigious private high school Dalton School.
 Also on scholarship, she started undergraduate courses in anthropology at Radcliffe College in 1939.
 At Radcliffe, she was introduced by Carleton S. Coon to the neo-evolutionary thought of V. Gordon Childe and C. Daryll Forde.
 She also became involved in studying Lewis H. Morgan and Karl Marx and in radical student politics.
 There she also met filmmaker Richard Leacock, whom she married in 1941.
 After curfew violations, Radcliffe authorities asked her to leave and she transferred to Barnard College in 1942.
-She studied under Gladys Reichard, graduating from Barnard in 1944 with a bachelor of arts degree in anthropology.
+She studied under Gladys Reichard, graduating from Barnard in 1944 with a Bachelor of Arts degree in anthropology.